afmika/bad-apple-nodejs/README.md

 # Bad Apple Dataset
-- I generated the optimized `bad-apple.json` dataset myself in order to process each frame quickly.
+- `bad-apple.json` is an optimized dataset I generated myself in order to process each frame quickly.
-- This dataset contains `658` frames which means you should render it at a maximum rate of `2 fps`.
+- This dataset contains `2191` frames which means you should render it at a maximum rate of `10 fps`.
 - The dataset itself weighs arround `784Ko`

 ```javascript